cybervitor/fast-git/README.md

 * **Install:** [GitLab Workflow Extension](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow)
 * **Setup:** Requires a Personal Access Token with `api` scope.

----

 ## Installation

 You can install `fast-git` globally for all users, or locally in your home directory.
+The installer will automatically configure Bash and Zsh tab completions.

 **For a system-wide installation (requires sudo):**
 ```bash